aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/04_molecule.md

 orca).
 The input molecule is enclosed in a box that is larger (default: 10 angstrom) in all directions than the minimal box encompassing the molecule.
 If the CUBIC (or CUBE) keyword is given, then a cubic supercell is used.
-The width of the vacumm around the molecule can be changed with the optional `border.r` argument (by default in angstrom, the units can be changed with the [UNITS](/critic2/manual/inputoutput/#c2-units) keyword).
+The width of the vacuum around the molecule can be changed with the optional `border.r` argument (by default in angstrom, the units can be changed with the [UNITS](/critic2/manual/inputoutput/#c2-units) keyword).
 The molecule